Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 ### Simulated and integer-only quantization

-In simulated (or fake) quantization, the quantized model parameters are stored in low-precision, but the operations are carried out with floating point arithmetic.
+In simulated (or fake) quantization, the quantized model parameters are stored in low-precision, but the operations are carried out with floating-point arithmetic.
-The quantized parameters need to be dequantized before the floating point operations.
+The quantized parameters need to be dequantized before the floating-point operations.
 Conversely, in integer-only quantization, all the operations are performed using low-precision integers.
-The entire inference is carried out without any floating point dequantization for any parameters or activations.
+The entire inference is carried out without any floating-point dequantization for any parameters or activations.

-Performing the inference in full-precision with floating point arithmetic may help the final quantization accuracy, but low-precision logic has benefits in terms of latency, power consumption, and area efficiency.
+Performing the inference in full-precision with floating-point arithmetic may help the final quantization accuracy, but low-precision logic has benefits in terms of latency, power consumption, and area efficiency.
 In general, integer-only quantization is more desirable as compared to simulated quantization.
 However, where problems are bandwidth-bound rather than compute-bound, fake quantization methods can be useful.